 Is The Japanese Tourism Industry About To Change Its Policy on Tattoos?

-As more and more foreigners visit Japan, and as the fashion for tattoos in some Western countries becomes ever more commonplace, and with the massive tourism drive the Japanese government is encouraging ahead of the 2020 Tokyo Olympics, this specific issue is cropping up repeatedly.
+As more and more foreigners visit Japan, and as the fashion for tattoos in some Western countries becomes ever more commonplace, and with the massive tourism drive the Japanese government is encouraging ahead of this year’s Rugby World Cup and next year’s 2020 Tokyo Olympics, this specific issue is cropping up repeatedly.

 Recently, the Japan Tourism Agency has suggested to the tourism industry that it relaxes its policy on banning those with tattoos from their facilities.
 I think this encouragement will slowly change the policy at individual onsen, or hotel chains who will take a more welcoming view.

-I also think the economic potential of the 2020 Tokyo Olympics will help focus the minds of many smaller business, to be more accommodating of foreigners with tattoos.
+I also think the economic potential of the Rugby World Cup this year and the 2020 Tokyo Olympics will help focus the minds of many smaller business, to be more accommodating of foreigners with tattoos.